-The Malaysian Matriculation Programme (in Malay, Program Matrikulasi Malaysia or more commonly known as just Matrikulasi) is a 1 to 2-year pre-university course that allows you to pursue a degree upon successful completion.
+The Malaysian Matriculation Programme (in Malay, Program Matrikulasi Malaysia or more commonly known as just Matrikulasi) is a 2 to 4-semester pre-university course that allows you to pursue a degree upon successful completion.

 Matrikulasi is one of the most sought-after pre-university programmes among Malaysians as it is an extremely cost-effective route into tertiary education.
 Students only need to pay a small registration fee, and the rest of the costs are borne by the Malaysian government.
 Matrikulasi students also receive an allowance every semester for their use.

 Normally, students who opt for Matriculation will go on to pursue their degree with local public institutions.
-That said, the Malaysian Matriculation is also recognised by several foreign universities such as those from Australia, United Kingdom, Indonesia, New Zealand and several other Commonwealth countries.
+That said, the Malaysian Matriculation is also recognised by several foreign universities such as those from Australia, United Kingdom, and New Zealand.

 Matrikulasi has two programmes with different durations:

-In other words, the local matriculation typically last up to 12 months (for PST) or 24 months (for PDT).
+In other words, the local matriculation typically lasts up to 12 months (for SDS) or 24 months (for SES).

-The Matriculation Division under the Ministry of Education has the prerogative to determine which students enter the PST and which students enter the PDT.
+The Matriculation Division under the Ministry of Education has the prerogative to determine which students enter the SDS and which students enter the SES.

 Matrikulasi is primarily reserved for bumiputera students, with approximately 10% of the spots going to non-bumiputeras.
-The two-year PDT is only for bumiputera students, while the one-year PST is for both bumiputeras and non-bumiputeras.
+The two-year SES is only for bumiputera students, while the one-year SDS is for both bumiputeras and non-bumiputeras.

 How Is Matrikulasi Structured?

-The Matrikulasi programme offers three streams, which are:
+The Matrikulasi programme offers four streams, which are:

-- Science stream (one-year PST or two-year PDT)
+- Science stream (one-year SDS or two-year SES)

-If you are from the Science stream, you will be able to choose either the Science or Accounting stream.
-Students from the Arts stream can only opt for Accounting.
-As for the Technical stream, it is usually reserved for students from technical secondary schools.
+If you are from the Science stream, you will be able to choose from all the four streams mentioned above.
+Students from the Arts stream can only opt for Accounting or Professional Accounting (if they are bumiputera).
+As for the Engineering stream, it is usually reserved for students from technical secondary schools.

-There is no two-year programme for Accounting and Technical streams.
-As such, bumiputera students who opt for Science stream will either be sorted into the one-year PST or two-year PDT, whereas non-bumiputera students will be sorted into the one-year PST.
+There is no two-year programme for Accounting and Engineering streams.
+As such, bumiputera students who opt for Science stream will either be sorted into the one-year SDS or two-year SES, whereas non-bumiputera students will be sorted into the one-year SDS.